ras52/bootstrap/stage-3/README.txt

   HLT, LEAVE, MOVSX, MOVZX, SETcc

-And support for the following AT&T aliases for Intel mnemonics has also been added:
+Support for the following AT&T aliases for Intel mnemonics has also been added:

   CBTW, CLTD, CWTL, MOVZBL, MOBSBL

+Character literals are now allowed as immediates, enclosed in single quotes.
+(Note this is unlike the GNU assembler, where character literals begin with a single quote, but do not have a closing quote.)
+They can be preceded by a $ which is optional (on the basis that no-one would choose to write an address in terms of its ASCII representation).
+The same escape characters are accepted as for strings.
+Multicharacter literals are allowed where a 32-bit immediate is expected, and may contain upto four characters.
+Their layout is such as to make them useful for short text fragments: 'xyz' the same layout as "xyz".

 The assembler requires its source file to be suffixed .s and automatically assigns the output file name by replacing the .s with a .o suffix.

   Usage: as test.s